Which of these Leadership Personality Styles Best Describes You?

 The Four Leadership Personality Styles – and Why You Need Them.

-To ensure this condition of predictable success, your business needs four kinds of ‘personalities’, each with a key set of skills which, when combined, are a powerful and highly effective combination.
+To ensure this condition of predictable success, your workplace needs four kinds of ‘personalities’, each with a key set of skills which, when combined, are a powerful and highly effective combination.

 An essential part of McKeown’s philosophy is that everyone in the world fits into four leadership styles, each of which is necessary for your company.
 You can be a Visionary, an Operator – the one with the HOW Skill Set – a Processor, or a Synergist.
 Of course, you can be a combination, but you will have one primary dominant style.